hertzphoto/RomaFototeca/documentation/oai-pmh.md

-# OAI Repository of the Photographic Collection Database
+# OAI Repository of the Photographic Collection Database [beta]

 `Base-URL = https://oai.biblhertz.it/foto/oai-pmh`